U.S. stocks slump after Trump tests positive for covid-19

 The president’s physician, Sean P. Conley, wrote minutes later that Trump and his wife, Melania, “are both well at this time, and they plan to remain at home within the White House during their convalescence.”

 The news rattled overseas markets.
-Japan’s Nikkei closed down 0.7 percent and European indexes were negative across the board in midday trading.
+Japan’s Nikkei closed down 0.7 percent, and European indexes were negative across the board in midday trading.
 Chinese and South Korean markets are closed for public holidays.

-The president has downplayed the seriousness of the disease throughout the pandemic and frequently flouted his own government’s safety guidelines.
+The president has downplayed the seriousness of the disease throughout the pandemic and frequently flouted government safety guidelines.
 He routinely appears in public without a mask and has held large rallies with hundreds of supporters who did the same, often in violation of local ordinances.
 At 74, he is part of a population that is more vulnerable to the virus.

-Stocks in the UK were hammered earlier this year as Prime Minister Boris Johnson battled covid-19 and spent time in an intensive care unit.
+Stocks in Britain were hammered earlier this year as Prime Minister Boris Johnson battled covid-19 and spent time in an intensive care unit.

 “Initial market reactions to the news that President Trump tested positive for COVID19 are as expected — negative.
 However, markets could have some unexpected reactions as this could break the log jam in current stimulus negotiations,” Jamie Cox, managing partner for Harris Financial Group, wrote in commentary Friday.